WiscADSL/uFS/cfs_bench/exprs/artifact_eval/README.md

 ## Requirements

-The experiments require a machine with at least 20 physical cores and one NVMe SSD.
+The experiments require a machine with at least 20 physical cores (on one NUMA node) and one NVMe SSD.
 To fully reproduce the results presented in our paper, an Intel Optane SSD is preferred.

 These scripts are tested on Ubuntu 20.04 LTS (CloudLab machines) and Ubuntu 18.04 LTS (ADSL machines), both with kernel version 5.4.
 We use `gcc-10` and `g++-10` as compilers (will be installed by `artifact_eval.sh`).
 SPDK code included in this repository is based on SPDK 18.04.